dhis2/dhis2-docs/src/sysadmin/installation.md

 ```

 The *encryption.password* property is the password (key) used when encrypting
 and decrypting data in the database.

+If an encryption password is not defined in `dhis.conf`, a default password will be
-Note that the password must not be
+used.
+Note that using the default password does not offer any added security due to
+the open source nature of DHIS 2.

-changed once it has been set and data has been encrypted, as the data can
-then no longer be decrypted.
+Note that the password must not be changed once it has been set and data has been encrypted, as the data can then no longer be decrypted by the application.

 The password must be at least **24 characters long**.
 A mix of numbers
 and lower- and uppercase letters is recommended.
 The encryption password